macmuriithi/simple-llm-textopia/README.md

 ## Project Structure

-- `simple_llm_with_textopia.py`: The main script with the LLM code and Textopia-themed comments.
+- `character-level-transformer.py`: The script implemented with a character level transfomer and Textopia-themed comments.
+- `word-level-transformer.py`: The  script implemented with a word level transformer and Textopia-themed comments
 - `README.md`: This file, your guide to Textopia.

 ## Future Enhancements